Learning Smooth Representation for Unsupervised Domain Adaptation: Experiments and Discussion

-In this experiment, in order to verify the robustness of SRDA, we implement both isotropic and anisotropic plans.
-For the isotropic plan, we sample noise from a standard Gaussian distribution.
-In all four tasks, hyper-parameter $\epsilon$ is set to 0.5 and the learning rate is $1e^{-3}$.
-For the anisotropic plan, sensitive samples are generated in two different ways.
-We choose two classical adversarial attack algorithm, namely FGSM~\cite{goodfellow2014explaining} and VAT~\cite{miyato2018virtual}, to produce noise adding to a feature vector.
-Note that FGSM~\cite{goodfellow2014explaining} needs true labels to execute a backpropagation to compute gradients, so that we use pseudo labels to replace them.
-Except for MNIST$\rightarrow$USPS, $\epsilon$ is set to 0.5 in the other three tasks.
-In MNIST$\rightarrow$USPS, $\epsilon$ is set to 0.3.
-We set batch size to 128 in all tasks for both plans and all models are trained for 150 epochs.
-Learning rate is set to $1e^{-4}$ for FGSM plan while $1e^{-3}$ for VAT plan.

 Results of the digits classification experiment are shown in Table~\ref{tab:digits}.
+We call SRDA models that generate noise from FGSM, VAT and a random Gaussian distribution as SRDA$^F$, SRDA$^V$ and SRDA$^G$, respectively.
+We compare them with other UDA algorithms such as DAN~\cite{pmlr-v37-long15}, DANN~\cite{ganin2016domain}, Domain Separation Network (DSN)~\cite{NIPS2016_6254}, ADDA~\cite{tzeng2017adversarial}, Coupled Generative Adversarial Network (CoGAN)~\cite{liu2016coupled}, Asymmetric Tri-training for Unsupervised Domain Adaptation (ATDA)~\cite{pmlr-v70-saito17a}, Associative Domain Adaptation (ASSC)~\cite{Haeusser_2017_ICCV}, Deep Reconstruction-Classification Network (DRCN)~\cite{DBLP:conf/eccv/GhifaryKZBL16}, MCD~\cite{saito2018maximum}, Virtual Mixup Training (VMT)~\cite{mao2019virtual}, Virtual Adversarial Domain Adaptation (VADA)~\cite{shu2018a} and Decision-boundary Iterative Refinement Traning (DIRT)~\cite{shu2018a}.
+VMT, VADA and DIRT are Lipschitz-constraint-based methods.
+The parameters of their backbone are more than twice those of other models, and thus they perform much better than others when no adaption is adopted.

-We compare our three SRDA models, namely SRDA (FGSM), SRDA (VAT) and SRDA (RAN), with other state-of-the-art UDA algorithms such as DAN~\cite{pmlr-v37-long15}, DANN~\cite{ganin2016domain}, DSN~\cite{NIPS2016_6254}, ADDA~\cite{tzeng2017adversarial}, CoGAN~\cite{liu2016coupled}, ATDA~\cite{pmlr-v70-saito17a}, ASSC~\cite{Haeusser_2017_ICCV}, DRCN~\cite{DBLP:conf/eccv/GhifaryKZBL16} and MCD~\cite{saito2018maximum}.
-Among all four tasks, SRDA ranks first in two of them.
-Especially in USPS$\rightarrow$MNIST which is the most difficult task, our three models are the top three.
-Only MCD is comparable to them and other methods are inferior to ours with a large margin.
-In SVHN$\rightarrow$MNIST, SRDA (RAN) ranks first and other two models are the top five.
-In the other two tasks, our models do not obtain the best results.
-We conclude that it is caused by the relative satisfying results when no adaptation is implemented.
-Once a model without adaptation allocates target samples away from the decision boundary, SRDA is hard to detect enough sensitive samples to optimize $G$.
-Thus, SRDA is unable to improve the baseline a lot in this setting.
-The fact that improvement in SYNSIG$\rightarrow$GTSRB which is the easiest setting is the smallest verifies our conclusion.
+Among all four tasks, SRDA$^G$ ranks the third in SVHN$\rightarrow$MNIST.
+However, due to the source-only model of VMT and DIRT performs much better than that of SRDA$^G$, the improvement bought from SRDA$^G$ is the largest.
+SRDA$^G$ ranks the fisrt in MNIST$\rightarrow$USPS and SRDA$^F$ performs the best in USPS$\rightarrow$MNIST.
+Especially, in the most difficult task, i.e., USPS$\rightarrow$MNIST, our three models are the top three.
+Only MCD and the Lipschitz-constraint-based models are comparable to the proposed models and other methods are inferior to ours with a large margin.
+In SYNSIG$\rightarrow$GTSRB, our models do not obtain the best results.
+We reason that it is caused by relatively satisfying results when no adaptation is implemented.
+Once a model without adaptation has already formed a large margin between different categories, SRDA is hard to detect enough sensitive samples to optimize $G$.

-\subsection{VisDA Classification}
+\subsubsection{VisDA Classification}